 - Incorporate 3rd-party applications without headaches

-- Reduced manual order entry by 15%
+- 15% reduction in manual order entry

-- Improved visibility of shipment tracking information for customers
+- Improved visibility of shipment

 THE SUCCESS STORY

 Established in 1981, Staub has become the trusted distribution partner for home theater and mobile electronic equipment to Canada’s major electronics retail chains, specialty retailers, and custom integrators.
 Known as the “installer’s choice,” Staub specializes in installer friendly, solution-oriented electronic products.